 All pupils at Quorn Hall School have an Educational Health and Care Plan (EHCP) detailing their Special Educational Needs.
 The SEN department ensures that the needs detailed in a child's plan are met within our provision.
 If the SEN team identifies that a pupil may need support or assessment from an external agency, a referral will be made and the appropriate recommendations will be incorporated into the support package around the pupil.

-All students have access to a range of classroom strategies, styles and aids to support their learning.
+All pupils have access to a range of classroom strategies, styles and aids to support their learning.
 Our classrooms are ‘Dyslexia Friendly’; pupils have access to overlays, line guides, talking tins and memory aids to support their executive functioning skills (skills in organisation, memory, starting and finishing a task).
 Displays are used to support and hinge pupil learning whilst providing an immersive learning environment.
-We further provide intensive learning support for Reading, Writing and Maths for those students that are significantly behind their age related expectations and a learning support program is tailored to their needs, learning style and cognitive profile.
-This may include the use of interventions such a, Toe By Toe, Precision Teaching, Nessy and Paired reading.
+We further provide intensive learning support for Reading, Writing and Maths for those pupils that are significantly behind their age related expectations and a learning support program is tailored to their needs, learning style and cognitive profile.
+This may include the use of interventions such as, Toe By Toe, Precision Teaching, Nessy and Paired reading.